SatAlison/Analyzing-Economic-Growth-and-Regional-Disparities/README.md

 4. **Income Level Growth Patterns**
 - **High-Income Regions**: Even though high-income regions have the largest GDP, they show the slowest growth rate of **2.07%**, which is typical for more developed economies.
-- **Lower-Income Regions**: Low-income regions have the highest GDP growth rates at **143.41%**, showing potential for rapid growth, but they still struggle to catch up with high-income countries.
+- **Lower-middle-Income Regions**: Low-middle-income regions have the highest GDP growth Percentage Increase of **152.26%** over the past three decades, showing potential for rapid growth, but they still struggle to catch up with high-income countries.

 ![avg gdp income](https://github.com/user-attachments/assets/e77c913c-d869-43be-92ac-c1a2a0faa2a4)